 Let me give a parallel.
 Later in 2016, in an event that's often tied thematically to the Brexit vote, Donald Trump triumphed in the United States Presidential election.
 The US has been left deeply divided, with many fearing the worst and others dreaming of the best.
 So far, though, we can't place Trump's victory in any historical context.
 Will he transform US society?
 Will he be opposed every step of the way?
 Will his political promises become reality for better or for worse?
 We can point to patterns that are forming, indicating the ideologies that shape his incoming administration, but we'll only truly be able to evaluate Trump's election victory in the light of his term as President.

 The same is true of Brexit.
 The Leave vote is the beginning of a process, one that won't be finished for a long time.
-To give a sense of just how awkward and complicated this process will be, the British Government is currently facing legal challenges over just how to initiate Brexit in the first place!
-Meanwhile, opinions differ wildly over the country's future relationship with the EU; even UKIP's sole MP, Douglas Carswell, has observed that Brexit doesn't necessarily mean what Nigel Farage says it does.
+To give a sense of just how awkward and complicated this process will be, the British Government ultimately faced legal challenges over just how to initiate Brexit in the first place!
+Meanwhile, the country still has no idea what its future relationship with the EU will actually look like.

 In actual fact, Farage himself doesn't seem particularly convinced that Brexit will happen at all.
 Farage has frequently expressed concerns over a possible "establishment stitch-up" to prevent his dream of Brexit becoming a reality.
 Putting all these facts together, I can't help but think it's a little soon to be making a triumphalist movie out of the Brexit campaign.